Kansas City, Missouri: Jazz

 Kansas City jazz in the 1930s marked the transition from big bands to the bebop influence of the 1940s.
 The 1979 documentary The Last of the Blue Devils portrays this era in interviews and performances by local jazz notables.
 In the 1970s, Kansas City attempted to resurrect the glory of the jazz era in a family-friendly atmosphere.
 In the 1970s, an effort to open jazz clubs in the River Quay area of City Market along the Missouri ended in a gang war.
 Three of the new clubs were blown up in what ultimately ended Kansas City mob influence in Las Vegas casinos.
 The annual Kansas City Blues and Jazz Festival attracts top jazz stars and large tourist audiences.
-It was rated Kansas City's "best festival" by The Pitch.
+In 2007 it was rated Kansas City's "best festival" by The Pitch.

 Live music venues are throughout the city, with the highest concentration in the Westport entertainment district centered on Broadway and Westport Road near Country Club Plaza, and the 18th and Vine neighborhood's flourish for jazz music.
-A variety of music genres can be heard or have originated there, including musicians Janelle Monáe, Puddle of Mudd, Isaac James, The Get Up Kids, Shiner, Flee The Seen, The Life and Times, Reggie and the Full Effect, Coalesce, The Casket Lottery, The Gadjits, The Rainmakers, Vedera, The Elders, Blackpool Lights, The Republic Tigers, Tech N9ne, Krizz Kaliko, Kutt Calhoun, Skatterman & Snug Brim, Mac Lethal, Ces Cru, and Solè.
+A variety of music genres are performed or have originated there, including musicians Janelle Monáe, Puddle of Mudd, Isaac James, The Get Up Kids, Shiner, Flee The Seen, The Life and Times, Reggie and the Full Effect, Coalesce, The Casket Lottery, The Gadjits, The Rainmakers, Vedera, The Elders, Blackpool Lights, The Republic Tigers, Tech N9ne, Krizz Kaliko, Kutt Calhoun, Skatterman & Snug Brim, Mac Lethal, Ces Cru, and Solè.
 Kansas City Jazz Orchestra is big band style.

 In 2018, UNESCO named Kansas City a City of Music, as the only one in the United States.
 The designation is based on the city's rich musical heritage, and its $7 million budget for improving the 18th and Vine Jazz District in 2016.